UPtrimOfficial/UPtrim/README.md

 <br/>

-## 🧬 Advanced Intelligence
+## 🧬 Problems That Solve Themselves

 <br/>

-These run in the background.
+These run invisibly in the background.
 No configuration needed — they activate when enabled for your tier.

 <br/>